Antigonus II Gonatas: Birth and family

 Antigonus Gonatas was born around 320 BC.
 The origin of the Hellenistic nickname Gonatas is unknown.
 He was descended from the Diadochi (the successors of Alexander the Great) on both his father's and mother's side.
 His father was Demetrius Poliorcetes, himself the son of Antigonus I Monophthalmus, who then controlled much of Asia.
 His mother was Phila, the daughter of Antipater, who had controlled Macedonia and the rest of Greece since 334 BC and was recognized as regent of the empire, which in theory remained united.
-In the year of Antigonus Gonatas' birth, however, Antipater died, leading to further struggles for territory and dominance.
+Cassander, Antipater's oldest son who would become King of Macedon in 305 BC, was his uncle.
+The year of Antigonus Gonatas' birth, however, Antipater died, leading to further struggles for territory and dominance.

-The careers of Antigonus's grandfather [Antigonus Monophthalmus] and father showed great swings in fortune.
+The careers of Antigonus's grandfather Antigonus Monophthalmus and father showed great swings in fortune.
 After coming closer than anyone to reuniting the empire of Alexander, Antigonus Monophthalmus was defeated and killed in the great Battle of Ipsus in 301 BC and the territory he formerly controlled was divided among his enemies, Cassander, Ptolemy, Lysimachus, and Seleucus.

-Demetrius's general
+Demetrius’ general

 The fate of Antigonus Gonatas, now 18, was closely tied with that of his father Demetrius, who escaped from the battle with 9,000 troops.
 Jealousy among the victors eventually allowed Demetrius to regain part of the power his father had lost.
 He conquered Athens and in 294 BC he seized the throne of Macedonia from Alexander, the son of Cassander.

 Because Antigonus Gonatas was the grandson of Antipater and the nephew of Cassander through his mother, his presence helped to reconcile the supporters of these former kings to the rule of his father.

 In 292 BC, while Demetrius was campaigning in Boeotia, he received news that Lysimachus, the ruler of Thrace and the enemy of his father, had been taken prisoner by Dromichaetes, a ruler of the Getae.
 Hoping to seize Lysimachus' territories in Thrace and Asia, Demetrius delegated command of his forces in Boeotia to Antigonus and immediately marched north.
 While he was away, the Boeotians rose in rebellion, but were defeated by Antigonus, who bottled them up in Thebes.

 After the failure of his expedition to Thrace, Demetrius joined his son at the Siege of Thebes.
 As the Thebans defended their city stubbornly, Demetrius often forced his men to attack the city at great cost, even though there was little hope of capturing it.
 It is said that, distressed by the heavy losses, Antigonus asked his father: "Why, father, do we allow these lives to be thrown away so unnecessarily?"
-Demetrius appears to have showed his contempt for the lives of his soldiers by replying: "We don't have to find rations for the dead."
+Demetrius appears to have shown his contempt for the lives of his soldiers by replying: "We don't have to find rations for the dead."
 But he also showed a similar disregard for his own life and was badly wounded at the siege by a bolt through the neck.